swapnil-s-mahajan/swapnil-s-mahajan/README.md

-# 💫 About Me:
+#
-### 👋 Hi there!
-I’m Swapnil Mahajan — a passionate Full Stack Developer & ML Enthusiast
+### 💫 Hi I’m Swapnil Mahajan — a passionate Full Stack Developer & ML Enthusiast

 🚀 I love building scalable web applications, solving real-world problems, and constantly exploring new technologies.
 With a strong foundation in Data Structures & Algorithms, I'm enthusiastic about contributing to open-source, developing full-stack apps, and diving into Machine Learning and DevOps.